wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 ## Toxic threads

-A toxic thread is defined as one that interferes with the normal functioning of the default cognitive mode.
+A toxic thread is defined as one that interferes with the normal functioning of the standard cognitive mode.
 In this way, it exacts a cost or causes harm to the individual, *as judged by the value system of the individual*.

-Given these definitions, the strict form of the DCM hypothesis does not require us to specify how or why the default mode works, other than that it benefits the individual in some manner. *The social mode is effectively defined by its opposition to the default mode.*
+Given these definitions, the strict form of the DCM hypothesis does not require us to specify how or why the standard mode works, other than that it benefits the individual in some manner. *The social mode is effectively defined by its opposition to the standard mode.*

 ## Why this system makes sense

 Incorporation of a toxic thread into one's psyche is an act of self sacrifice that is hard to fake, hard to undo, and diminishes the feasibility of defecting to enemy tribes.
 This makes it an effective indicator of tribal loyalty.

 The uniqueness of the tribal narrative is essential: it's how we distinguish one tribe from another.
 Like a uniform or a flag.
 This is why the imagery of weaving threads into a tapestry is useful.
 Tapestry theory indicates that the weaving of threads is not some flowery but empty metaphor: it is literal.

+## The First Rule of the Social Mode:

+Though shalt NEVER recite the Dual Cognitive Mode Hypothesis (the contents of this page).

+## Test of the First Rule:

+Read the DCMH, memorize it, and then write it from memory on a sheet of paper.
+If you are neuro-normative, YOU WILL BE UNABLE TO DO SO.

 ## Objective reality